tmorin/ceb/README.md

 cebExample.bar('foo'); // => dispatch the custom event 'bar' with the detail 'foo'
 ```

-## Documentation and example

-Manual and API are available from [there](https://tmorin.github.io/ceb/doc).

-Live example are available [there](https://tmorin.github.io/ceb/example).

 ## Download

 <code>&lt;ceb/&gt;</code> distributed files are available from